Eomm/fastify-overview/README.md

 - find out the application structure (expecially if you have joined a new team)
 - automate some documentation tasks

+This plugin is intended to be run only for _development_ purposes.

 ## Install

 ```